chapman-phys227-2016s/hw-1-patti102/README.md

 ## Assessment

 This was the right amount of homework for a week.
-The excercises were fun.
+The exercises were fun.
+I appreciate that you didn't just throw every exercise in the book at us.
+Some professors do this, but I don't think that it makes me learn any more, I think it just makes me think less critically and have less fun with the problems.

 ## Honor Pledge